wpilibsuite/frc-docs/source/docs/software/getting-started/new-for-2019.rst

 New for 2019!
 =============

-This article describes the major changes to the Control System software for FRC 2019
+.. note:: This article describes the major changes to the Control System software for FRC 2019

 Major Changes
 -------------